stappersg/vBook/src/plugins/csv.md

     //
     // WARNING: using the "always" option can make vsmtp really slow,
     //          because it has to pull the whole database in memory every
     //          time it is queried.
-Use it only if you have a small database.
+Use it only with a small database.
     refresh: "always",
     // The delimiter character used in the csv file.
     delimiter: ",",